Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Discussions

 \subsection{Footprint of Foreground/Background Components}

-At certain locations (regions \#2, \#3, \#6, \#7, \#9, \#10, \#11, and \#12 in Figure \ref{fig:modelvsobs_2phase}), the observed polarization spectrum displayed a V-shaped pattern.
+At certain locations (regions \#2, \#3, \#6, \#7, \#9, \#10, \#11, and \#12 in Figure \ref{fig:modelvsobs_2phase}), the observed polarisation spectrum displayed a V-shaped pattern.
 Our model, which incorporates two-phase dust (warm and cold phases) at these locations, was able to accurately reproduce these observations.
-The V-shaped polarization spectrum could potentially indicate the presence of a cold foreground or background cloud along the observed sight line, as the second phase in our model can exist either in front of or behind the first phase.
-We propose that utilizing multiple-wavelength thermal dust polarization observations could serve as a valuable tool for detecting multicomponent dust.
-This approach offers greater sensitivity compared to examining the total intensity SED.
-The primary underlying cause stems from the fact that, while the overall intensity in the cold phase is outshone by the SED of the hot phase, it is feasible to differentiate the cold layer, as long as grain alignment is effective, leading to a sufficiently high level of induced polarization.
+The V-shaped polarisation spectrum could potentially indicate the presence of a cold foreground or background cloud along the observed sight line, as the second phase in our model can exist either in front of or behind the first phase.
+We propose that utilising multi-wavelength thermal dust polarisation observations could serve as a valuable tool for detecting multi-component dust.
+This approach offers greater sensitivity compared to the total intensity SED.
+The primary underlying cause stems from the fact that, while the overall intensity in the cold phase can be outshone by the SED of the warm phase (i.e., see a smooth SED of OMC-1 shown in Figure 2 of \citealt{2019ApJ...872..187C}), it is feasible to differentiate the cold layer, as long as grain alignment is effective, leading to a sufficiently high level of induced polarisation.

-It is important to mention that the fits obtained from the two-phase model exhibit similarities with the fits obtained from the one-phase model in regions \#1, \#4, \#5, and \#8.
-This similarity suggests that the second phase has a minimal contribution in these regions and implies that the background/foreground is a non-uniform distribution and varies along different sight lines toward the OMC-1 cloud.
+It is important to mention that the fits obtained from the two-phase model \textit{do not} exhibit a 'V-shape' in the polarisation spectra in the regions \#1, \#4, \#5, and \#8, which is similar to those obtained from the one-phase models.
+This indicates that the shape of the polarisation spectrum varies significantly in OMC-1 and is sensitive to local conditions.